MusicCaaat/RusLyric-Hyphenator/Readme.md

     Particle Binding: Particles ж, б, ль are automatically bound to the preceding syllable/word.

 How to Use:
+    **Go to the notation software settings and make sure to disable automatic syllabification.
+In Sibelius, navigate to Preferences -> Other.
+    Under the "Paste lyrics from clipboard" section on the right, uncheck "Split pasted lyrics into syllables automatically".
+    Otherwise, Sibelius's internal algorithms will interfere with the correct insertion of non-breaking spaces for prepositions and particles, incorrectly merging them with the following or preceding words.**

     Copy your Russian source text from any document (Word, Notepad, Browser).

     Run RusLyric_Hyphenator.exe.
 (The program runs silently in the background; there is no window.
 Your clipboard will be updated instantly).